wp-plugins/wp-seo-tamer/readme.txt

 Simply use the `wordpress_seo_tamer_exclude_post_types` filter to return an array of post types for which you would like the columns and meta box to display.

+== Screenshots ==

+1. Before & after views of the posts list table
+2. Before & after views of the post edit screen
+3. Before & after views of the taxonomy edit screen

 == Changelog ==

 = 1.0 =